Ways to Reduce Inventory Shrinkage

 Track Every Item – Barcode and SKU

-Every product needs to have a unique identifier.
-This enables inventory management systems to track in real-time effectively.
-It provides the data to quickly highlight inventory shrinkage and insight into where products are being lost or stolen.
-Many fulfillment companies and suppliers can add unique barcodes or SKUs to products before or during the receiving process.
-Which reduces human error and increases the ability to track inventory as it moves through the sales process.
+Every product must possess a unique identifier.
+This empowers inventory management systems to effectively track in real-time.
+It furnishes the data to promptly pinpoint inventory shrinkage and gain insight into where products are losing or getting stolen.
+Many fulfillment companies and suppliers have the capability to attach unique barcodes or SKUs to products before or during the receiving process.
+This decreases human error and enhances the capability to track inventory as it progresses through the sales process.

 Train Employees